Lee Sheriden: Success in Europe

 As a songwriter, Sheriden received three Ivor Novello Awards.
 In 1982, after the success of the group had wound down, he left the band, unwilling to sign another contract with Hiller and be tied down for another two years.
 He left and studied for a Degree in Music.
 He was replaced by Barry Upton, but it was just two years before the band split completely.

 In 1986, Sheriden agreed to reunite with Martin Lee, Sandra Stevens and Nicky Stevens and the group were again touring.
-The line-up still continues to this day and the group appear regularly on television around Europe as well as performing in concert.
+The line-up continued to appear regularly on television around Europe as well as performing in concert.
 On 23 March 2007 Sheriden took part in a charity concert as a solo act.
 After the show he stated that it was the only time he'd performed solo on stage.
+Brotherhood of Man retired from touring 20 October 2020 but have stated that "the four of us are still together".

 Personal life

 Sheriden is married with two daughters.